alberlome/cv/README.md

 ###### Management
 - Microsoft Suite.
-- SCRUM: sprints, sprint planning, scrum poker, pull requests, reviews, retrospectives, back to the init.
+- My own SCRUM: sprints, sprint planning, scrum poker, pull requests, reviews and retrospectives.
-- 1:1 meetings for control the members of team
+- 1:1 meetings for control the members of team.
+- Set new goals to meet in different time for team members.
 - Meetings for up motivations in workers and connect people in distance.
-- Check the stack and deploy new solution for middle and full time.
+- Check the stack and deploy new solutions for different projects.
-- Follow all projects that my team works inside.
+- Follow all business projects that my team works inside.
+- Review roadmap with Project Managers
+- Review budgets for projects
+- Create a "user stories" from analyst functional document.
+- Planificate backlog for new sprints

 ###### Soft Skills
 - Empathy
 - Delegate work
 - Trust in my coworkers
-- Review budgets for projects

 ###### Functions
 - Create milestones and issues from use cases.